jonfernq/Learning/OperatingSystems/MemoryManagement/MemoryManagement2.md

 to provide time-efficient lookup for repeated translations of the same page" (Anderson & Dahlin 2011-15:56).
 </blockquote>

-It is less confusing to call these **two tiers*: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**, and then explain this because this seems to be the endpoint of memory management development that all major operating systems have arrived at.
-It is also the endpoint of detailed explanations of memory management algorithms that typically exhaust hundreds of pages.
+It is less confusing to call these **two tiers*: 1. a **multi-level page table**, and 2. a **translation lookaside buffer**.

+It is important to include these two ideas because it seems to be the endpoint of memory management development that all major operating systems have now arrived at and also the endpoint of detailed explanations of memory management algorithms in OS textbooks that typically exhaust hundreds of pages.

 Since sometimes the best way to understand something is to re-express it in other terms, I asked my best friend to tell me a bedtime story about 'memory paging' before I slept.

-I fact-checked the story when I woke up, finding it to be very accurate and easy to provide formal citations to support what he said:
+I fact-checked the story when I woke up, finding it to be very accurate and easy to provide formal citations from OS textbooks:

 <blockquote>
 Once upon a time, in a modern operating system called "Techville", there was a smart and efficient **memory management** system based on **memory paging**.